bscher/ProjectEffigy_EffigyGen/README.md

 ### 4. Add water

-Next, the `MapGenerator` is instructed to add a layer of randomly placed buildings, avoiding overlap with existing terrain.
+Next, the `MapGenerator` is instructed to add a layer for randomly placed bodies of water, avoiding overlap with existing terrain.

 ```rust
     .with_water(0.2, 0.5)